How to Find Health Insurance Together When You’ve Just Married?

 Congratulations!
 You found your perfect match.
 The next step is to find your perfectly matched health plan.

-Okay, that's maybe not as romantic, but it’s definitely important— buying the right health insurance for you and your spouse can save a lot of money.
-It’ll cover your different medical needs, avoid massive and unaffordable bills.
-Marriage counts as a “qualifying event,” which allows you to buy new health insurance during Special Enrollment.
+Okay, that's maybe not as romantic, but it’s definitely important — buying the right health insurance for you and your spouse can save a lot of money.
+It’ll cover your different medical needs, helping you avoid massive and unaffordable bills.
+Marriage counts as a “qualifying event,” which allows you to buy new health insurance during a Special Enrollment Period, as long as at least one of you had qualifying health coverage for at least one day in 60 days before your wedding.

 Don’t know how health insurance works?
 Not sure what “deductible” means?
 Check out this quick guide.
 In just a few minutes, you’ll be an expert on basic health insurance features, how doctor networks function, and more.

-Once you are married (civil union, domestic partnership or otherwise), you can purchase new insurance or change your health plan up to 60 days after you are legally wed, regardless of the time of year.
+Once you are married (civil union, domestic partnership, or otherwise), you can purchase new insurance or change your health plan up to 60 days afterward, regardless of the time of year.

 Before signing up for a new plan, scan or snap a photo of your marriage or civil union certificate.
 Many insurers require Qualifying Event Documentation to prove you got married.

-Tip 3: If one spouse is covered, you can bring the other onboard.
+3. If one spouse is covered, you can bring the other onboard

 If you or your partner already has a plan, call your insurance company and see if that plan will cover both of you.
 Don’t like hold music?
 Just let us know, and we’ll make the call for you.

-Adding someone to your plan means that your premiums (monthly payments) will increase.
-It’s probably easiest to enroll together in a new plan that fits your needs.
+Adding someone to your plan means your premiums (monthly payments) will increase.
+It’s probably simplest to enroll together in a new plan that fits your needs.

 Not sure how to afford health insurance?
 Here are a few resources:

-Government subsidies: Many middle to low-income adults qualify for government discounted plans.
-In fact, Stride members who qualify typically save $304 month.
-If you’d like to calculate your government subsidy, search for a health plan on Stride and make sure to answer “yes” to this question: The government might pay for some of your health insurance.
-Do you want to see if you qualify?
+Government subsidies: Many middle- to low-income adults qualify for government discounted plans.
+In fact, Stride members who qualify typically save an average of $447 a month.
+If you’d like to calculate your government subsidy, search for a health plan on Stride and make sure to answer “yes” to this question: Do you want to find out if you can get help paying for health coverage?

 Catastrophic Plans: Don’t let the name scare you!
 Catastrophic plans are plans with low monthly payments and very high deductibles (the amount you pay before insurance covers the bill).
 These are a good fit if you’re young, healthy, and rarely get sick.
 If either of you are under 30, you or your spouse qualify to buy one.